-After focusing on the Employee Share Ownership Plans (ESOP) in our last blog articles, we will now take a closer look at the Phantom Share Ownership Plan (PSOP).
+After focusing on the Employee Share Ownership Plans (ESOP) in our last blog articles, we will now take a closer look at the Phantom Share Ownership Plan (PSOP) in Switzerland.
 In this article, we will cover (i) the similarities between a PSOP and an ESOP and (ii) how the process of pay-outs to participants typically works.
 After that, we will look at (iii) the advantages of a PSOP over an ESOP and (iv) the tax consequences for the participants.

-1 Phantom Shares
+Phantom Shares

-1.1 Similarities to the ESOP and set-up
+Similarities to the ESOP and setup

 In short, the key difference to an ESOP is that the participants of the PSOP do not become shareholders of the company.
 Instead, they receive a contractual right to receive a cash payment upon the occurrence of certain trigger events, typically the sale or the IPO of the company.
 The financial participation of the participants is modeled on that of shareholders.
 For this reason, the participants under a PSOP are commonly referred to as phantom shareholders.